RunhangShu/RunhangWebsite/content/en/2022-06-28-phage-biology.md

 **Bacteria employ multiple mechanims to defense against phage infection**

 1. CRISPR-Cas immune system.
-Only 50% bacteria have this mechanism in their genome. ([Goldberg et al., 2018](https://www.nature.com/articles/s41467-017-02557-2))
+Only 50% bacteria have this mechanism in their genome. ([Goldberg et al., 2018](https://www.nature.com/articles/s41467-017-02557-2)) How does CRISPR differenciate the "non-self" prophage from "non-self" lytic phage?
+The CRISPR-cas has a transcription-dependent DNA targeting mechanism that recognizes the lytic cycle-related transcripts but permits lysogenization by temperal phages.
+The so called "conditional tolerance" of temperal phage is resumed upon lytic induction ([Goldberg et al., 2014](https://www.nature.com/articles/nature13637)).
 2. Down-regulating phage receptor.
+Serve as a first line of defense.
 3. At high cell density, Pseudomonas QS activates cas3 expression.
-The QS-mediated CRISPR-cas immune system serves as a second line of defense when phage enters into cytoplasm ([Nina et al., 2017](https://www.pnas.org/doi/epdf/10.1073/pnas.1617415113)).
+The QS-mediated CRISPR-cas immune system serves as a second line of defense after phages have entered into cytoplasm ([Nina et al., 2017](https://www.pnas.org/doi/epdf/10.1073/pnas.1617415113)).

 **Some phages suppress host QS-mediated defense**

-1. Phage DMS3 encodes a quorum-sensing anti-activator protein, Aqs1, that inhibits LasR ([Shah et al., 2021](https://doi.org/10.1016/j.molcel.2020.12.011))
+1. Phage DMS3 encodes a quorum-sensing anti-activator protein, Aqs1, that inhibits LasR ([Shah et al., 2021](https://doi.org/10.1016/j.molcel.2020.12.011)).
+The supressed QS allows higher rates of lysogenization.
+2. Other than host defense mechanism, a prophage can produce superinfection exclusion protein to prevent being replaced by same or closely related phages.